alexgeis/redux-shopping-cart/lessons/03-jest/README.md

 ## Adding Jest with TypeScript Support to a Vite Application

 The app is built on top of [vite](https://vitejs.dev/) instead of the more popular create react app.
-The benefit of vite is that it install sand builds extremely quickly.
+The benefit of vite is that it installs and builds extremely quickly.
 One of the downsides of vite is that it doesn't come with any out-of-the-box testing support.
 It also has its own [esbuild-based compiler](https://vitejs.dev/guide/features.html#typescript), which is not currently compatible with jest, so we have to configure JSX & TypeScript support for jest even though vite handles it already.

 This lesson requires installing a handful of modules: